CollectionBuilder/collectionbuilder.github.io/_includes/workshop/customization.md

  Refer to the [.theme.yml section](theme.html) for more information about customizing the various pages in your collection.

 The files discussed in this section will help you customize the website to fit the metadata that's driving it.
 Each of these files is a CSV (comma separated values) file that is stored in the /_data/ directory of your repository.
-You can edit this using your text editor (recommended) or you can edit them using excel, Google Sheets, or another spreadsheet program.
+You can edit this using your text editor (recommended) or you can edit them using Google Sheets or another spreadsheet program (that supports UTF-8 encoding).

 - [Navigation Header Configuration](#config-nav) (config-nav.csv)
     - configure the navigation links in the header